Box jellyfish: Malaysia, Philippines, Japan, Thailand, and Texas

+Actress Anne Curtis who got stung by a box jellyfish during taping from Dyesebel in San Juan, Batangas.

 In parts of the Malay Archipelago, the number of lethal cases is far higher than in Australia.
 In the Philippines, an estimated 20–40 people die annually from Chirodropid stings, probably owing to limited access to medical facilities and antivenom.

-The recently discovered and very similar Chironex yamaguchii may be equally dangerous, as it has been implicated in several deaths in Japan.
+The in 2009 discovered and very similar species Chironex yamaguchii may be equally dangerous, as it has been implicated in several deaths in Japan.
 It is unclear which of these species is the one usually involved in fatalities in the Malay Archipelago.

 Warning signs and first aid stations have been erected in Thailand following the death of a 5-year-old French boy in August 2014.
 A woman died in July 2015 after being stung off Ko Pha Ngan, and another at Lamai Beach at Ko Samui on 6 October 2015.

 In 1990, a 4-year-old child died after being stung by Chiropsalmus quadrumanus at Galveston Island, Texas, on the Gulf of Mexico.
 Either this species or Chiropsoides buitendijki is considered the likely perpetrator of two deaths in West Malaysia.